-- We expect lower single-family loan growth due to the accelerated pre-payments in the non-qualified mortgage loans caused by historically low interest rates.
-We expect higher FNMA loan originations and lower non-qualified mortgage originations; - We expect lower loan sales volume and no gains on non-qualified mortgages, due to loan pay-offs being greater than originations; - We expect commercial real estate loan origination volume to remain stable; and, - We have not currently experienced any run-off in deposits.
+- We expect lower single-family loan growth due to the accelerated pre-payments in the non-qualified mortgage loans caused by historically low interest rates; - We expect lower loan sales volume and no gains on non-qualified mortgages, due to loan pay-offs being greater than originations; - We expect higher SBA loan pay-offs due to government direct borrowing programs to small businesses; - We expect commercial real estate loan origination volume to remain stable; and, - We have not currently experienced any run-off in deposits.
 We borrowed \$150 million in 5-year fixed-rate FHLB advances to enhance our liquidity and obtain funding at an attractive interest rate.
 In addition, deposit customers are not as rate sensitive, and we have lowered deposit rates significantly and our customers are depositing record sums of cash.
 We expect that temporary access liquidity to decrease over the next twelve months.
 We raised an additional \$120.0 million and redeemed \$50.0 million in subordinated debentures in March 2021.